harvardnlp/annotated-transformer/README.md

 make html
 ```

-`make html` is just a shortcut for for generating the notebook with `jupytext --to ipynb The\ Annotated\ Transformer.py` followed by using the jupyter nbconvert command to produce html using `jupyter nbconvert --to html The\ Annotated\ Transformer.ipynb`
+`make html` is just a shortcut for for generating the notebook with `jupytext --to ipynb the_annotated_transformer.py` followed by using the jupyter nbconvert command to produce html using `jupyter nbconvert --to html the_annotated_transformer.ipynb`

 # Formatting and Linting